Bhutan Laya-Ghasa Trek

 Alpine Ascents will be sending one of our elite guides, Vern Tejas, to lead this trip.
 We are one of the few if not the only outfitter to have one of our guide staff lead this trip.

 The Laya-Ghasa Trek is considered one of the most scenic treks in Bhutan, offering amazing views of some of the most pristine and unspoiled landscapes in the Himalaya.
-This fourteen day, 217 km journey begins in Paro and takes you through gorgeous alpine meadows, high mountain passes and dense sub-tropical jungles before terminating in in Tashithang.
+This fourteen day, 217 km journey begins in Paro and takes you through gorgeous alpine meadows, high mountain passes and dense sub-tropical jungles before terminating in Tashithang.

 The first five days of this trek follow the same route as the Jomolhari Trek, through Jigme Singye National Park and offer awe-inspiring views of Mt.
 Jomolhari, Jichu Drake (highest peak in Bhutan) and Tsherimgang.
 On the sixth day the path diverges and you will depart Lingshi for the camp site at Chebisa, a charming little village adorned with a beautiful waterfall.